-The following short story is set after Death’s Dancer and contains a mild spoiler.
-It originally appeared in the Kindle Press Anthology Summer Solstice.
+The following short story should be read after Death’s Dancer as it contains a mild spoiler.

 BEST SERVED COLD